learn-co-curriculum/phase-1-using-json-server-and-postman/README.md

 }
 ```

-Note that we don't need to wrap the contents in quotes and left out the ID
+Note that we don't need to wrap the contents in quotes and that we left out the ID
 key/value.
 Postman will handle the quotes that wrap the contents for us, and
 JSON Server will create the ID.